ublue-os/website/docs/images/bazzite/FAQ.md

 ## Do I have to reboot after every system update or layering a package?

-No, but update won't apply until shutdown.
-You can attempt to layer package(s) without rebooting with `rpm-ostree install --apply-live <package>` however sometimes this still requires a reboot depending on the package(s) you installed.
+No, but the upgrade won't apply until the next reboot and the package you layered to the image through `rpm-ostree` won't be there either.
+You can attempt to layer package without rebooting with `rpm-ostree install --apply-live <package>` but sometimes this still requires a reboot depending on the package(s) you installed.

 ## How do I rollback a system update?